3 Data wrangling II

 We’ll use a dummy dataset here that recreates part of the data the Portal project collects.
 As well as the animal census they separately record weather information.

-Imagine we had two small tables, one called airtemp
+Imagine we had two small tables, one called airtemp that contains the air temperature

 in Celsius for three plots for one timepoint on one day.
 And another called krat